dbbs-lab/glia/docs/source/usage.rst

 Asset preferences
 =================

-There are 3 different scopes for providing asset preferences:
+There are 4 different scopes for providing asset preferences:

 * **Global scope:** Selects a default mechanism asset everywhere.
 * **Script scope:** Selects a default mechanism asset for the remainder of the Python script.
+* **Context scope:** Select a preferred package or variant for all ``glia.insert`` calls within the context block.
 * **Single use:** Selects a mechanism asset for a single ``glia.insert`` call

 Single use